Compelling Evidence 3.0 (CE3.0) in the Pre-dispute and Pre-arbitration Environments

 The acquirer will deliver the response package via Visa Resolve Online (VROL) where the CE3.0 data elements will be validated.

-If the data elements from the historical transactions meet the qualification criteria, the seller/acquirer response will be deemed successful.
+If the data elements from the historical transactions meet the qualification criteria, the merchant/acquirer response will be deemed successful.

-Benefits for seller transactions that meet qualification criteria:
+Benefits for merchants transactions that meet qualification criteria:

 • Liability shifted to the issuer